-The air-purifying effect many plants have on the environment isn’t the only positive thing about them.
+The air-purifying affect many plants have on the environment isn’t the only positive thing about them.
 Many Feng Shui experts suggest that good ‘oxygenation levels’ can help promote good health and a better sense of well-being.

-A study by the University of Exter revealed indoor plants can improve productivity by up to 40%, and in some cases, reduce anxiety and improve mood.
+A study by the University of Exter revealed indoor plants can improve productivity by up to 40%, and in some cases, reduce anxiety and improve your mood.

-Bringing the outdoors back inside can help us feel more connected to nature, and more balanced as a whole.
+Bringing the outdoors back inside can help us feel more connected to nature and more balanced as a whole.
 Try your hand at a low-maintenance bedroom plant that you can place on your nightstand, and enjoy the benefits of better sleep as you do.